The Crown, which is that part of the tooth above the gum and visible in your mouth;

 For the first few days after treatment the tooth may feel a little ‘achy’, especially if there was pain or infection before the procedure.

 This discomfort is sometimes caused by the fact that we have instrumented and disturbed the infected area just outside the end of the roots and the pressure of applying the root-filling.
 This can be relieved with over-the-counter or prescription medications.

 Evidence shows that taking an anti-inflammatory just before and after the treatment (e.g. 400 mg Ibuprofen, “Nurofen Plus”), or if you have a medical condition that precludes you taking his type of painkiller (e.g. asthma, gastric ulcer), then 1000mg Paracetomol will help in minimising the discomfort.

-If you have had Apical surgery, download my post-surgical care form here:
+If you have had endodontic treatment, download Endo61 post-treatment information here:

 This generally does not signal a major problem.
 The sensitivity may be caused by a loose filling or by gum recession that exposes small areas of the root surface (dentine).
 Try using ‘sensitive formula’ toothpastes.
 If this is unsuccessful, see your dentist.